billpatterson/modding/rwtf-modlist/install.md

 - Modlist Install Location: pick whatever directory you want
 - Resource Download Location: pick a directory, or leave the default value
 - Click the Run button

+Wait for wabbajack to download all needed mods (can take a while; a paid Nexusmods account is suggested for faster downloads; you can get for a few dollars a month and cancel any time).

 ## Finish